FAQ's

 What's a social enterprise?

 A social enterprise is a business with social objectives.
-As a social enterprise, Bloom Op Shop pledges that if we make a proit, 100% of any profit made to local organisaitions every quarter, as well as engaging in mutual aid in our local community.
+As a social enterprise, Bloom Op Shop pledges that if we make a profit, 100% of any profit made to local organisations every quarter, as well as engaging in mutual aid in our local community.

 What does 100% of profits mean?